mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 In this example I need a function( or functions ) that will take a `string` and return a `vector<string>`.

-I want the `strings` in the `vector` to contain no whitespaces and be in the order they were in the string.
+The `strings` in the `vector` should contain no whitespaces and be in the order they were in the string.

 ```
 string s = "Today is a nice day!"